Get Started with Explain Data

 - Open a dashboard or sheet in a workbook.

-- Click the Data Guide icon in the view toolbar to open the Data Guide pane.
-For more information, see Explore Dashboards with Data Guide.
+- In the view toolbar, select Data Guide to open the Data Guide pane.

 - If you open a dashboard, Explain Data will analyse it for outliers.